 ● 3.
 Why does my chainsaw leak bar oil?

-The oil is distributed inside the bar rails when it is circulated by the oil reservoir of your chainsaw.
-The normal quantity of oil is 0.3 to 0.5 ounces.
-As soon as your chainsaw stops, the oil will be pulled down because of gravity and settle down at the bottom of your bar.
+The oil is distributed inside the bar rails when the oil reservoir of your chainsaw circulates it.
+The average quantity of oil is 0.3 to 0.5 ounces.
+When your chainsaw stops, the oil will be pulled down because of gravity and settle at the bottom of your bar.

 Naturally, the oil will start seeping from the bottom of the bar, chain, and drive sprocket.
-The oil will continue to seep because the anti-flinging material, which is lithium, is mixed in it at the refinery.
-Lithium will give it a very thick consistency so that it will flow slowly.
+The oil will continue bleeding because the anti-flinging material, lithium, is mixed at the refinery.
+Lithium will give it a very thick consistency to flow slowly.

 ● 4.
-Is it important to wash the chainsaw chaps before every use?
+Is it essential to wash the chainsaw chaps before every use?

-You should never dry clean your chainsaw chaps, instead, you should tumble dry them only.
-You should never iron, bleach, or use fabric softeners while washing your chainsaw chaps.
+It would be best if you never dried your chainsaw chaps clean.
+Instead, it would be best if you tumbled dry them only.
+Never iron, bleach, or use fabric softeners while washing your chainsaw chaps.
 It is recommended to machine wash them with warm water and mild detergent.

 ● 5.
-How to store my chainsaw for more than one month?
+How do I store my chainsaw for more than one month?

 First of all, you must dismantle the cutting part of your chainsaw.
 Clean the air filter, cylinder fins, and the spark plug of your chainsaw.
 Apply a small layer of oil on the metal parts to prevent corrosion and rusting.

-You must replace the old spark arresting screen of the muffler in your chainsaw with a new one.
-Ensure the fuel tank is empty, and not a single drop of oil is left behind in it.
-You must run the engine of your chainsaw for a couple of minutes to ensure that the fuel system is completely dry.
+It would be best if you replaced the old spark-arresting screen of the muffler in your chainsaw with a new one.
+Ensure the fuel tank is empty, and not a single drop of oil is left behind.

 ● 6.
 How many kinds of chainsaws are used commonly?

-There are 5 different kinds of chainsaws that are used commonly:
+Five different kinds of chainsaws are used commonly:

-- Battery chainsaw: It is a lightweight, portable, and instant starting machine.
+- Battery chainsaw is a lightweight, portable, instant starting machine.

 - Electric chainsaw: It has infinite run time.
-It can start instantly and is lightweight.
+It can begin instantly and is lightweight.

-- Farm or ranch chainsaw: It is used for storm cleanup and firewood cutting.
+- Farm or ranch chainsaw is used for storm cleanup and firewood cutting.

 - Homeowner chainsaw: It features advanced technology and general German engineering.
 Its Quickstop feature is a chain brake system designed to stop the chain in a fraction of a second and can be activated by inertia in the event of a kickback.
 A homeowner chainsaw has many more features, including anti-vibration technology for maximum user comfort.

-- Professional chainsaw: It can handle the toughest task easily.
+- Professional chainsaw: It can handle the most challenging task easily.

 ● 7.
 How do I measure the speed of my chainsaw?